Open Accessibility Menu

 Hospitalized patients

-Labor & Delivery
+Labor and Delivery

-1 support person and a doula, if used.
+1 support person and a Doula, if used.
 Doula must leave after delivery.

 Mother-Baby

-1 banded support person
+1 banded support person plus 2 other visitors at a time.

-1 banded support person plus 1 other support person.
+1 banded support person.

 Emergency Department

-No visitors
+No Visitors.

-Outpatient procedures (Cath Lab, Surgery)
+Outpatient Procedures (Catch Lab, Surgery)

-1 support person at time of service
+2 support persons at time of service.

 Pediatric Patients